 Custer takes checkered at Dover for 7th Xfinity win of year

-Custer takes checkered at Dover for 7th Xfinity win of yearCole Custer wins the 34th Annual Use Your Melon Drive Sober 200 at the NASCAR Xfinity Series Playoff Race, Saturday, Oct.
+NASCAR Dover Auto RacingCole Custer wins the 34th Annual Use Your Melon Drive Sober 200 at the NASCAR Xfinity Series Playoff Race, Saturday, Oct.
 5, 2019, in Dover, Del.
 (AP Photo/Brien Aho)

 The 21-year-old Custer, who made his 100th start, proved as a top contender for the title as NASCAR's second-tier series gets set to move into the next round of the playoffs.
 Custer started from the pole in the No. 00 Ford for Stewart-Haas Racing and led 31 laps to win for the time since August.